360-Buinsess-Magician/hi/README.md

 ## ✨ Project Vision

-**360 Magicians** is revolutionizing how Deaf and hard of hearing individuals navigate career development and entrepreneurship through our AI-powered platform that seamlessly integrates with vocational rehabilitation and workforce solutions.
+**360 Magicians** is revolutionizing how Deaf and hard of hearing individuals navigate career development and entrepreneurship through our AI-powered platform.

-As a Deaf-owned and operated business, we provide specialized job placement and business development services through a centralized platform that transforms how professionals access resources, training, and opportunities.
+As a Deaf-owned and operated business, we provide specialized job and business development solutions through a centralized platform that transforms how professionals access resources, training, and opportunities.

 ## 🚀 Core Services

-### Job Specialist Cycle (JOB MAGICIAN)
+### Job End to End Cycle
-Specialized career development for Deaf professionals:
+Specialized career development cycle for Deaf professionals:
+- AI powered tools
 - Vocational rehabilitation partnerships
 - Personalized job matching algorithm
 - Accessibility-focused interview preparation
 - Workplace accommodation coordination
 - Continuous professional development tracking

-### Business Development Specialist Cycle (BUSINESS MAGICIAN)
+### Business End to End Cycle
 Comprehensive support for Deaf entrepreneurs:
 - Startup incubation resources
 - Document translation and simplification